Cypress

 Aromatherapy and Emotional Wellness

 In aromatherapy, cypress essential oil is valued for its calming and uplifting effects on the mind.
+Which is why we've included it in some of our blends.
+Check out the MONQ Cypress collection for more.
 Some key benefits include:

 • Reducing Anxiety and Stress: The fresh, woody scent of cypress essential oil helps relieve emotional tension and nervousness, making it ideal for use in meditation and relaxation practices.